N.H. patients possibly exposed to fatal brain disease

 The patients underwent brain surgery at Catholic Medical Center in Manchester between May and August and have been notified of their potential exposure, the officials said during a news conference.

-Other equipment used in the surgery on the patient who likely had the disease, which was rented from Minneapolis-based Medtronic, may also have been used on five patients in unnamed other states before health officials realized the instruments were possibly contaminated with tissue from the initial patient.
+Other equipment used in the surgery on the patient who likely had the disease, which was rented from Minneapolis-based Medtronic, may also have been used on five patients in unnamed other states before health officials realized the devices were possibly contaminated with tissue from the initial patient.
 That person had undergone surgery in May, but only last month was it discovered that the patient had symptoms of Creutzfeldt-Jakob disease.

 Standard methods for sterilizing surgical equipment before every operation do not protect against the rare disease, specialists said.